 The Post that Reads like a Book

-Literally, a post reads about as well as a Ken doll, and a book is as dumb as a post.
+A post, literally speaking, has the same reading skill as a pillar, and a book is as dumb as a post.

 “Perhaps things are not things but words: metaphors, words for other things.” —Octavio Paz